yblin/global_l0/README.md

 ## Sample results.

 The first column is the orignal point cloud.
-The second column is the supervoxel segmentation by VCCS (found in vccs_supervoxel.h) .
-The third column is the VCCS method with kNN variation (found in vccs_knn_supervoxel.h).
-And the last column is the result obtained by our method.
+The second column is Efficient RANSAC, the third is Pearl and the last is our method.
+The calculated normals have been mapped on the two-dimensinal space and visualized in the second row.

 <img src="https://github.com/yblin/Supervoxel-for-3D-point-clouds/blob/master/sample1.png" width="1000">